 The Orphanage is a sanctuary.
 A sanctuary for unwanted animals, a sanctuary for those in need of rest, and an escape from the stresses of the city.
 The sanctuary is sited on 60 acres in the northern Adirondack Forest of upstate New York.

-The property is named Portmore after a town in Scotland.
-The history of that town lends itself to this land.
+The property is named Portmore after a village in Scotland.
+The history of that place lends itself to this land.

 Shannon Lambert-Ryan (Across the Pond)

 O Bonnie Portmore, I am sorry to see,

 such a woeful destruction of your ornament tree.

 For it stood on your shore for many a long day,

 Until the long boats from Antrim came to float it away.

 O Bonnie Portmore, you shine where you stand,

 and the more I think on you, the more I think on...